singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ### Pushing Punch to GitHub
 <a id="githubstart"></a>

 We want to set up an online GitHub repository with our local environment and push our local files to this repository.
-Next, we'll connect netlify to the repository for our automatic build (i.e. whenever you push to GitHub, netlify will rebuild your site).
+After this, we'll connect netlify to the repository for our automatic build (i.e. whenever you push to GitHub, netlify will rebuild your site).

 #### 1. Create your Git Repo
 We start by creating a [GitHub](https://github.com/) repository for our Punch site and generator.